-On February 20, 2020, I held an in-person prehearing conference on the Appeal at the OAH in Hunt Valley, Maryland.
+On February 20, 2020, I held an in-person prehearing conference on the appeal at the OAH in Hunt Valley, Maryland.
 Claude de Vastey Jones, Esquire, and Judith S. Bresler, Esquire, represented the Local Board.
-Shavina Kumar Mukesh, Esquire, and Edward Tayter, Esquire, represented the Appellant.3 A motions schedule was agreed upon and later extended at the request of the parties.4
+The Appellants represented themselves.
+A motions schedule was agreed upon and later extended at the request of the parties.4